DavidZisky/evegenie/README.md

 ```bash
 python3 run.py
 ```
+That's it!
+You have a fully functional REST API working now based on your data!

+## Under the hood

 Geneve created file with the following contents which is used by Python Eve as a settings file: